Four of Pentacles

 The Four of Pentacles signifies a fixation on wealth.
 Wealth can be for noble reasons (such as securing a future for yourself and loved ones), but simply hoarding and coveting wealth for its own sake rarely ends well, and is the subject of the upright card.

-The card can represent a lack of flexibility in your thinking.
-This lack of flexibility often causes little forward thinking in anything other than acquiring more wealth, something which is famously illustrated by the characters on the card…
+The card represents a lack of flexibility in your thinking.
+This rigidity prevents forward-thinking in anything other than acquiring more wealth, something which is famously illustrated by the characters on the card.

 King Midas

-The real King Midas may have been one of several people, but we will assume he was a king of Phrygia in Anatolia (modern day Turkey).
-This would mean that the ruins of his city Gordian are still visible near Ankara.
+The historical King Midas was a king of Phrygia in Anatolia (modern-day Turkey).
+The ruins of his capital city, Gordion, remain visible near Ankara.

-Midas’s story (as seen in Ovid’s Metamorphosis and others) begins by Midas returning Silenus (the foster father of Dionysus) back to the God Dionysus.
-Midas had shown shown great hospitality to Sileneus when he was found wandering and lost (which may have been more than a little common given Sileneus is a god of wine-making and drunkenness!).
-For this great favor, Dionysus grants Midas a choice of gift.
+Midas’s story (recorded in Ovid’s Metamorphoses) begins with him returning Silenus, the foster father of Dionysus, to the god.
+Midas showed exceptional hospitality to the wandering, lost Silenus (a common state for a god of wine-making and drunkenness).
+For this great favor, Dionysus grants Midas a choice of any gift.

 The quick thinking (but materialistic) Midas asks ‘Make it so that whatever I touch with my body, turns to yellow gold’.
 Dionysus reluctantly accepts, and ‘gave him the harmful gift, sad that he had not asked for anything better’.